 My name is Barbara Lougheed and I became hypothyroid after radioactive iodine treatment (RAI) for Graves’ disease in 1993.
 I was exhausted from the high heart rate and insomnia that is common in hyperthyroidism, and glad that RAI “fixed” my problem.
 I was unaware of the potential side effects of RAI and fortunate that my doctor gave me a relatively low dose.
 However, I now needed thyroid hormone replacement for the rest of my life, and finding the correct dose is trickier than doctors would have you believe.
 I have been on levothyroxine (T4, like Synthroid), liothyronine (T3, like Cytomel), natural desiccated thyroid (Armour, Nature-throid, Erfa’s Thyroid, and NP Thyroid), and combinations of these medications.
-I am also menopausal, and use compounded bi-est sublingual tablets and topical progesterone.
+I am also menopausal, and use compounded topical bi-est cream and progesterone.

 After radioactive iodine treatment, I was put on Synthroid and seemingly did fine for many years.
 In 1998, I injured my back at work moving some heavy boxes and was diagnosed with sciatica.
 The pain was unbearable and worse than labor!
 I was put on a prednisone pack, and to my utter amazement, the pain slowly disappeared.
 Physical therapy restored my mobility and I continue to do the stretching exercises I was taught and the sciatica has not recurred.